WPLC Digital Media Buying Pool

-WPLC has three groups responsible for this project:
+WPLC has several groups responsible for this project:

-- Digital Library Steering Committee – Lori Belongia, Everett Roehl Marshfield Public Library; Heidi Cox, E.D.
-Locke Public Library (McFarland); Molly Warren, Madison Public Library
+- Digital Library Steering Committee – Eric Norton, McMillan Memorial Library, Wisconsin Rapids; Heidi Cox, E.D.
+Locke Public Library, McFarland; Molly Warren, Madison Public Library

 Funding within SCLS

-SCLS is a member of the digital buying pool.
-SCLS pays the WPLC membership fee which allows all SCLS libraries to be part of the pool.
+SCLS is a member of the WPLC digital buying pool.
+SCLS pays the WPLC membership fee which pays for the OverDrive platform and allows all SCLS libraries to be part of the pool.